^

 Treatment of dilated cardiomyopathy

-Along with innovations in the pathogenesis of dilated cardiomyopathy, the last decade has been marked by the appearance of new views on her therapy, but until now the treatment remains mostly symptomatic.
-Therapy is based on the correction and prevention of the main clinical manifestations of the disease and its complications: chronic heart failure, heart rhythm disorders and thromboembolism.
+Along with innovations in the pathogenesis of dilated cardiomyopathy, the last decade has been marked by the emergence of new views on its therapy, but to date, treatment remains mainly symptomatic.
+Therapy is based on the correction and prevention of the main clinical manifestations of the disease and its complications: chronic heart failure, cardiac arrhythmias, and thromboembolism.

 Treatment of dilated cardiomyopathy